-Liming is important to agricultural soils as the addition of lime promotes crop productivity by helping plants absorb essential nutrients for proper growth.
-A decrease in soil pH, know as soil acidification, is a natural process that is accelerated by crop production practices, especially the use of nitrogen (N) fertilizers and heavy tillage.
+A decrease in soil pH, know as soil acidification, is a natural process that is accelerated by crop production practices, especially the use of heavy tillage and nitrogen (N) based fertilizers.
 Soils with low pH levels, below 5.0, contain higher levels of available aluminum and manganese that can become toxic to plants which may inhibit growth and greatly reduce yields.

 Benefits of liming your crop: